 First consideration must always be given to the needs of the dependent children.

-In practical terms, this usually means that accommodation must be provided for the children and their carer.
+In practical terms, this usually means that a home must be provided for the children and their carer.
 Ideally if the available assets permit, the Court will always look to accommodate both parties.

 The starting point is an equal division of the assets.